From Seed to Stoned - Your Way!

 Since you're required to grow indoors, lighting becomes your plants sun.

-• Use full-spectrum LED grow lights that simulate natural sunlight and save on energy.
+• Use full-spectrum LED grow lights & consider a timer.

-• During the vegetative stage, give your plants 18 hours of light ad 6 hours of darkness.
+• Vegetative stage, give your plants 18 hours of light and 6 hours of darkness.

 train & prune for bigger & better